 Jim Farris, PT, PhD

 Dr. Farris is the Department Chair and Associate Professor.
-Jim's Bachelor’s degree in Physical Education, 1987 and Master’s degree in Exercise Science, 1989 were received from California State University, Fresno; Bachelor’s degree in Physical Therapy, 1999 at Arkansas State University.
+His Bachelor’s degree in Physical Education, 1987 and Master’s degree in Exercise Science, 1989 were received from California State University, Fresno; Bachelor’s degree in Physical Therapy, 1999 at Arkansas State University.
 His doctoral degree was conferred by The Ohio State University 1995 where his studies focused on exercise physiology and nutrition.
 He completed the APTA's Education Leadership Institute Fellowship in 2015 and is an ELI Fellow.
-Dr. Farris joined the ATSU faculty in 2009 and is now in his 17th year of physical therapy teaching.
+Dr. Farris joined the ATSU faculty in 2009 and is now in his 19th year of physical therapy teaching.
 His research interests are in cardiovascular disease prevention and human performance.
-His current scholarship efforts are aimed at childhood obesity and prevention of the related cardiovascular disease risk factors, submaximal aerobic fitness testing in children and other areas of human responses to exercise, the screening/management of DVTs/VTEs, and issues related to teaching and learning He also has interests in nutrition for optimal health and performance and he has written a chapter on “meal timing” in a sport nutrition book and maintains an online nutrition continuing education course for physical therapists.
-He is very glad to be back in the West where outdoor activity and sunshine is abundant.
-His teaching areas in the curriculum are therapeutic exercise, cardiopulmonary, physiology, research, and prevention and wellness) and assists in lab classes for physical agents.
+His current scholarship efforts are aimed at childhood obesity and prevention of the related cardiovascular disease risk factors, submaximal aerobic fitness testing in children and other areas of human responses to exercise, the screening/management of DVTs/VTEs, and issues related to teaching and learning He also has interests in nutrition for optimal health and performance and he has written a chapter on “meal timing” in a sport nutrition book.
+His home is in the West where outdoor activity and sunshine is abundant.
+He currently teaches special topics within courses in the DPT program (cardiopulmonary, physiology, pharmacology, research, and prevention and wellness) and assists in lab classes for physical agents.